pan-net/terraform-provider-powerdns/README.md

 $ go build
 ```

-This will compile and place provider binary, `terraform-provider-powerdns`, in the current directory.
+This will compile and place the provider binary, `terraform-provider-powerdns`, in the current directory.

 Using the provider
 ----------------------